ogradyc01/GoldenCheetah/Realtime-set-up.md

 The realtime racing mode (available from the training and racing view) requires you to configure the devices you wish to use.
-For v2.0 and greater, currently, three kinds of devices are supported; Computrainer (via Serial or Serial-to-USB adapter) Golden Cheetah Server or ANT+ via Quarq's Quarqd.
-From v3.0 onwards Golden Cheetah supports Native ANT+.
+For v2.0 and greater, currently, three kinds of devices are supported; Computrainer (via Serial or Serial-to-USB adapter) Golden Cheetah Server or Native ANT+.

 From the configuration dialog box (Tools->Options or Golden Cheetah->preferences on a Mac) you should select the Train Devices icon at the bottom on the left.